mathieuancelin/react-workshop/step-5/readme.md

 import { WinePage } from './components/wine';
 import { NotFound } from './components/not-found';

-import { Router, Route, hashHistory, IndexRoute } from 'react-router';
+import { Router, Route, browserHistory, IndexRoute } from 'react-router';

 import { Provider } from 'react-redux';
 import { createStore } from 'redux';